OpenLiberty/open-liberty-deep-dive/SNL_Instructions/module-4/instructions.md

 ```
 {: codeblock}

-Revisit the metrics endpoint with the `http://accountname-9080.theiadocker-1.proxy.cognitiveclass.ai/metrics` URL or run the following curl command:
+Revisit the metrics endpoint with the `http://accountname-9080.theiadocker-1.proxy.cognitiveclass.ai/metrics` URL or run the following curl command by another terminal:

 ```
 curl http://localhost:9080/metrics